 Anant Corporation Blog: Our research, knowledge, thoughts, and recommendations about building and managing online business platforms.

-In Apache Cassandra Lunch #29: Cassandra & Kubernetes Update, we cover updates regarding Cassandra and Kubernetes after the recent KubeCon event.
-The live recording of Cassandra Lunch, which includes a more in-depth discussion, is also embedded below in case you were not able to attend live.
+In Cassandra Lunch #78, we will deploy Cassandra using DSE Operator to Kubernetes.
+The live recording of Cassandra Lunch, which includes a more in-depth discussion and a demo, is embedded below in case you were not able to attend live.
 If you would like to attend Apache Cassandra Lunch live, it is hosted every Wednesday at 12 PM EST. Register here now!Continue reading